Zeyad-Abderahman1/-Internet-Speed-Analysis-/README.md

 ## 4. Notebook Walkthrough (All 8 Sections)

-The notebook `Internet_Speed_Project_Enhanced.ipynb` is structured into **8 sequential sections**, each introduced by a descriptive Markdown cell.
+The notebook `Internet_Speed_Project.ipynb` is structured into **8 sequential sections**, each introduced by a descriptive Markdown cell.
 All 30 code cells execute cleanly from top to bottom without errors.

 ---